Animals

 Least ConcernNATURAL HABITAT

-IN THE WILD – Frogs, fish, invertebrates
+IN THE WILD – Tadpoles, insects, small fish, and occasionally small mammals

-IN THE ZOO – Fish, meatFASCINATING FACTS
+IN THE ZOO – Fish, meat, and grainFASCINATING FACTS

 Humboldt Penguin